limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 ### Provisioning
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
-ATO actions started; must demonstrate progress          |      | Apps code assigned in coordination with ITOPs           |       | Identify and apply tagging and billing                 |      | Dev/Test/Staging/Prod environment set up completed     |       | Provided inherited controls for CSP                    |     | Operational security tools onboarding completed          |  | Billing and reporting set up                          |      | Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |
+ATO actions started; must demonstrate progress          | In progress     | Apps code assigned in coordination with ITOPs           |       | Identify and apply tagging and billing                  |      | Dev/Test/Staging/Prod environment set up completed      |Complete       | Provided inherited controls for CSP                     |     | Expecting to inherit infrasture controls from MAG or Salesforce?
+Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | Team has access to all required tools and environments        | In progress | Using demo versions of "Open Shift" software; need to procure
+Working session to complete operations handoff with ITOPs                 |       |
 Provisioning checklist 100% completed                 |       |
 COMPLETED ALL Provisioning Tasks                       |      |